What are we up to?

 Current Project – Art in the Park

-Current Project – New Wildlife Area
+Ongoing project – Wildlife Area

-In late 2020, we achieved a grant to start a 4-year project to create our wildlife area at the back of Butcher Terrace Field and improve the beck area.
+In late 2020, we achieved a grant to start a project to create our wildlife area at the back of Butcher Terrace Field and improve the beck area.
 Plans include the following and some parts are underway but there is more to be done!

-• New wildlife pond and turning current pond into a bog garden.
+- New wildlife pond and turning current pond into a bog garden.

-• improving the walkways and bridges around the beck
+- improving the walkways and bridges around the beck

-• Improving habitats for wildlife in the beck area and wild area
+- Improving habitats for wildlife in the beck area and wild area

-• A Forest School shelter/educational area
+- A Forest School shelter/educational area

-• Wildflower areas
+- Wildflower areas

-• Improving and caring for our orchard and adding more fruit trees.
+- Improving and caring for our orchard and adding more fruit trees.

-• Benches, paths and ID signs
+- Benches, paths and ID signs

-Current Project -Park Lodge Plans
+On going project -Park Lodge Plans

 As you may (or may not) be aware, the Park Keeper’s Lodge above the cafe has been vacant since Summer 2017 when the park keeper was made redundant due to council budget cuts.
 The council’s plans for a holiday flat were rejected following opposition, and we have been working on a proposal for a community-based hub since that time.

-Current Projects – few more…
+On going Projects – few more…

-Biodiversity studies – UoY students carry out projects on biodiversity in the park to try and track changes.
-Looking at things such as bats, wildflowers, soil and more!
 Green Social Prescribing – we are in a pilot programme for Yorkshire and at times have people signposted to us whose mental and physical health would benefit for getting involved with what we do.
 NHS practitioners/links chat with individuals and share opportunities like those we offer.

 School workshops – schools book into our workshops that are linked to the curriculum including mini beasts, plants and more!
 We have welcomed local schools such as Knavesmire and Scarcroft, as well as some from further away.
 More information on workshops is here.